What is Bankruptcy?

 The very first step is to determine whether or not you are eligible to file for bankruptcy.
 As per the law, the petitioner needs to wrap up the credit counseling within 180 days of filing.
-So, unless you provide the court with a certificate of accredited credit counseling, you can’t move forward with the bankruptcy.
+So, unless you provide the court with a certificate of accredited credit counseling, you can not move forward with the bankruptcy.

 This is the process that involves assessing the assets and liabilities of the petitioner to determine what type of bankruptcy protection they are eligible for.